-Typical monthly earnings of beneficiaries' full-time employees also exceeded the average per capita income in 15 of the 16 countries with the most TEF beneficiaries reporting.
-Put simply, by supporting beneficiaries to develop successful businesses, the TEF Entrepreneurship Programme has helped keep its beneficiaries - and the over 36,000 total employees of those beneficiaries - out of poverty.
+And typical monthly earnings of beneficiaries' full-time employees exceeded the average per capita income in 15 of the 16 countries with the most TEF beneficiaries reporting.
+Put simply, by supporting beneficiaries to develop successful businesses, the TEF Programme has helped keep its beneficiaries - and the over 36,000 total employees of those beneficiaries - out of poverty.

-SDG 4: Quality Education And Lifelong Learning Opportunities
+SDG 4: Quality Education and Lifelong Learning Opportunities